backyard-landscape-ideas-logo backyard-landscape-ideas-logo

 Use a general purpose or time release fertilizer in spring before new growth begins.

-If you are making a hedge or want a trim looking plant, shear it annually to maintain the shape.
-Pruning is easy to maintain.
-Remove any dead branches every year to improve the plant's air circulation.
 Occasionally, inner branches may need thinning to allow for better air circulation.
 Green Velvet boxwood does well in shade, but is also tolerant of sun as long as it gets enough water.
 All in all this is a very low maintenance landscape plant.
 It does well in cooler climates.

 There are no serious problems with insects or disease with boxwood.
 It may be susceptible to leaf spot or blight.
 Poorly drained soils may result in root rot.
 It is resistant to deer and rabbits.